czimm79/MuControl/README.md

 **Version 1.1**
 - Add a parametric plot of the signals to maybe see a circle in 3D.
 Would have to account for the zcoeff.

+**Tips**
+- To enable FFT in the app, modify fourier transform function and add a double division sign in the slices.
+Located in pyqtgraph/graphicsItems/PlotDataItem